-- Schedule Performance Index (SPI): This calculation involves dividing the EV by the PV to measure progress achieved against where you expected to progress at a certain point.
+- Schedule Performance Index (SPI): Calculating the schedule performance index involves dividing the EV by the PV to measure progress achieved against where you expected to progress at a certain point.
 If you’ve come up with a value less than 1.0, it means that you’ve done less work than you projected for this point.
 While a value greater than 1.0 means you’ve completed more than was planned.

 - Cost Performance Index (CPI): For this calculation you divide EV by the AC to measure the value of work completed against its actual cost.
 Again, if you reach a figure less than 1.0, your costs are higher than budgeted.
 A number higher than 1.0 means the costs are less than budgeted.

 - Estimated At Completion (EAC): With this calculation, you divide the total project budget by the CPI value you figured out above.